 The Parsonage Inn, LLC

 The Parsonage Inn is home to the Kosters and shared with the public as a Bed & Breakfast guest house.
-It offers a the charm of a grand home built in 1882.
+It offers a the charm of a grand Queen Anne home built in 1882.
 It exists to welcome the traveler to our rich and lovely downtown Heritage Hill neighborhood and the abundance of culture Grand Rapids has to offer.
 Experience a bit of history with us!

 The parsons behind The Parsonage Inn are pastors Steven and Deb Koster.
 They love ministry and hospitality, and have a heart for healthy marriages and families.
 For decades they have encouraged families to stoke the Holy Spirit’s flame at home.
-That vision eventually developed in part into opening the Parsonage Inn.
+That vision eventually developed in part into opening The Parsonage Inn.

 Prior to ordained ministry, Steven’s career led him through two decades of technology, communications, and community building.
 Before attending seminary, he directed Calvin College’s media production and then launched online communities and products for Avid Technologies in Boston.
 After seminary, he joined Back to God Ministries International as the Director of ReFrame Media in 2006, bringing a wealth of media knowledge and experience, as well as a heart for outreach.